 Yum Yum Chile Peppers

-Yum Yum peppers are available in the mid-summer and through the fall months.
+Yum Yum peppers are available year-round, with a peak season in the mid-summer through fall.

 Yum Yum peppers, botanically classified as Capsicum annuum, are a mini sweet pepper variety belonging to the Solanaceae or nightshade family.
 Also known as Snack peppers, Miniature sweet peppers, or Lunchbox peppers, Yum Yum peppers were developed as hybrid pods that lack capsaicin, which is the chemical compound that triggers the brain to feel the sensation of spice or heat.
 The small peppers are often found in multi-colored packages and are promoted as snacking peppers for their crunchy texture and sweet flavor.
 They are also encouraged for home gardening as the plants are known for their small size, resistance to disease, and easy-to-grow nature.

 Yum Yum peppers are an excellent source of vitamin C, which is an antioxidant that can help protect against environmental aggressors and boost the immune system.
 The peppers are also a good source of vitamin A and contain fiber, vitamins B6, E, and K, potassium, folate, and manganese.